 These are the three scenarios Vexere support handles most frequently for international passengers at Vietnam train stations.

-- QR code not scanning at the Autogate: Lock your screen rotation and increase brightness to maximum.
-If it still fails, proceed to the manual lane and ask staff to enter your ticket number.
-The manual lane is always staffed at major hubs.
+- QR code not scanning at the gate: Vexere support’s first fix is to lock your screen rotation and increase brightness to maximum.
+If it still fails, proceed to the manual lane and ask staff to enter your ticket number; the manual lane is always staffed at major hubs.

-- Missed train: Vietnam Railway e-tickets for missed departures are non-refundable as a general policy.
-If you arrive before the scheduled departure, visit the physical ticket counter immediately.
-Changes are possible with a fee, but the window closes at departure time.
+- Missed train: Vexere flags that Vietnam Railway e-tickets for missed departures are non-refundable as a general policy.
+If you arrive before the scheduled departure, visit the physical ticket counter immediately, since changes are possible with a fee until the window closes at departure time.

-- Lost phone or no battery: Go directly to the ticket counter with your passport.
-Because all VNR bookings are registered to a national ID or passport number, station staff can verify your identity and reprint your ticket for a small administrative fee.
+- Lost phone or no battery: Vexere’s guidance is to go directly to the ticket counter with your passport.
+Because all VNR bookings, including those made on Vexere, are registered to a national ID or passport number, station staff can verify your identity and reprint your ticket for a small administrative fee.

 Embracing the Vietnam train e-ticket system is the smartest way to explore the country’s breathtaking landscapes without the burden of physical paperwork.
 By choosing a reliable platform like Vexere, you gain peace of mind knowing your booking is securely integrated into the VNR system, leaving you free to focus on the journey ahead.
 Whether you are heading to the mountains of Sapa or the beaches of Da Nang, your next adventure is just a quick “scan-and-go” away.